JingMatrix/ChromeXt/README.md

 ##  How it works?

-We hook a `onUpdateUrl` function in [ChromeHook.kt](app/src/main/java/org/matrix/chromext/hook/ChromeHook.kt), add URL comparison there and evaluate JavaScript using the `javascript:` scheme.
+We hook a `onUpdateUrl` function in [UserScript.kt](app/src/main/java/org/matrix/chromext/hook/UserScript.kt), add URL comparison there and evaluate JavaScript using the `javascript:` scheme.

 ### Adapt to your Chrome version

-We pay our main efforts to support the latest stable of version of Android Chrome.
+We pay our main efforts to support the latest stable version of Android Chrome.
 And usually the `beta` or `dev` versions are supported as well, but not guaranteed.

 Recently, the author has tested `ChromeXt` with the latest `Android Chrome 108.0.5359.128`, and it works well.